madejackson/MillControl/subPages/arduinoWebEditor.md

 13.12.2021: Work in progress
 - screenshots will be added later

-In this section I will describe step by step how to get the arduino project from GitHub to you arduino.
+In this section I will describe step by step how to get the arduino project from GitHub on to your arduino Nano.
 Using the arduino webeditor.
 Note: the free Plan has only 200s of compilation time a day.
-During my experiments I ran out of time sometimes.
-In that case a local instalation could be better.
+During my experiments I ran out of time.
+In that case a local installation will be better.

-Mac (windows will be similar I guess)
+## Mac (windows will be similar I guess)

 1. Download the project from the master
 1. transform the "millControl" folder into a ZIP file
 1. open the WebEditor on arduino.cc
 1. go to sketchbook
 1. click import
-1. choose the "millControl.zip" File and upload it
+1. choose the "millControl.zip" file and upload it
     1. during the import it will tell you that some of the folder XYZ file do not contain something.
 You can accept it.
-1. in case you are using a arduino nano you will need to change some configurations (see below)
+1. in case you are using an arduino nano you will need to change some configurations (see below)
 1. depending on the display i2c or spi you need to adjust the settings (see below)
 1. select "MillControll.ino" from the tab
 2. click on verify and save